-Hemlibra is a monoclonal antibody designed to help prevent bleeding in people with haemophilia A with inhibitors to factor VIII.
+Hemlibra is a monoclonal antibody designed to help prevent bleeding in people with severe haemophilia A and moderate haemophilia A with a severe bleeding phenotype.

-- Hemlibra is a bispecific antibody, meaning it can bind to two different substances - Hemlibra binds to factor IXa and factor X. This forms a link so the clotting pathway can continue - Hemlibra is not the same as factor VIII replacement therapy, so it is not thought that factor VIII inhibitors will affect Hemlibra
+- Hemlibra is different to factor VIII replacement therapy - Hemlibra is a bispecific antibody, meaning it can bind to two different substances - Hemlibra binds to factor IXa and factor X. This forms a link so the clotting pathway can continue